Snowflake-Labs/sfquickstarts/site/sfguides/src/build_rag_based_equipment_maintenance_app_using_snowflake_cortex/build_rag_based_equipment_maintenance_app_using_snowflake_cortex.md

 SELECT * FROM repair_manuals_chunked_vectors;
 ```

-Lets use our first LLM, and create a User Defined Function (UDF) to invoke the LLM using **RetrRetrieval-Augmented Generation** (RAG).
+Lets use our first LLM, and create a User Defined Function (UDF) to invoke the LLM using **Retrieval-Augmented Generation** (RAG).
 For this quickstart we are using the [Mixtral-8x7b](https://mistral.ai/news/mixtral-of-experts/) model.
 This model is supplied in your snowflake system without need for additional configuration.
 You can natively use it in Snowflake CORTEX.

 ```sql
 ----------------------------------------------------------------------